etesync/etesync-notes/README.md

 Before you can build the App from source, you need to make sure you have `yarn` and `node` installed.

-- Clone this repository `git clone https://github.com/mrichtsfeld/etesync-notes.git`
+- Clone this repository `git clone https://github.com/etesync/etesync-notes.git`
 - Enter the newly created folder `cd etesync-notes`
 - Run `yarn` and wait until all of the deps are installed

 ## Run the Web App

 - Install expo `npm install -g expo-cli`
+- Run `yarn add expo`
 - Run `yarn web`

 ## Run the iOS App (OS X only)